AshleyDawson/DomainEventDispatcherBundle/README.md

 $ composer require ashleydawson/domain-event-dispatcher-bundle
 ```

-Then, register the bundle with the Symfony kernel:
+Then, register the bundle with the Symfony kernel `app/AppKernel.php`:

 ```php
 $bundles = [